 A questionnaire was designed as the primary tool for the quantitative component of the study.
 The questionnaire was developed based on the key themes reported in the literature review (Table 1), particularly focusing on the positive and negative washback effects of standardized testing on teaching, assessment, and testing practices.
-The questionnaire comprised closed-ended questions, with responses measured on a five-point Likert scale ranging from "strongly disagree" to "strongly agree," as well as a few demographic questions to capture teachers' backgrounds (Alderson & Wall, 2005).
+The questionnaire comprised closed-ended questions, with responses measured on a five-point Likert scale ranging from "strongly disagree" to "strongly agree," as well as a few demographic questions to capture teachers' backgrounds.
 Key areas of investigation included teachers' perceptions of the policy change, its expected impact on their teaching practices, and potential shifts in their assessment strategies.

+Table 1

-Table 1 Key Themes in the Literature Review and Questionnaires
+Key Themes in the Literature Review and Questionnaires

-Negative washback

-Lack of clear objectives

-Decreased accountability

-Variability in teaching quality

-Challenges in measuring progress Potential increase in workload
+Positive washback Negative washback Increased teaching flexibility Lack of clear objectives Enhanced focus on skills development Decreased accountability Improved classroom dynamics Variability in teaching quality Professional development opportunities Challenges in measuring progress Encouragement of critical thinking Potential increase in workload

 The sample for the questionnaire consisted of 990 teachers selected using convenience sampling.
-Participants were drawn from four provinces in Northern Vietnam: Hà Nội, Hải

-Phòng, Quảng Ninh, and Bắc Ninh (Table 2).
+Participants were drawn from four provinces in Northern Vietnam: Hà Nội, Hải Phòng, Quảng Ninh, and Bắc Ninh (Table 2).
 Attempts were made to encompass both urban and rural areas to ensure the study reflected diverse socioeconomic contexts (Table 3).
 This approach ensured that the voices of teachers working in different educational environments were captured, which is important for understanding the wider implications of the new policy across various regions.